 “…ah, Telluric is a thief!
 He fucking stole it!
 I know.
 I can just see him pulling my shit across the yard, rubbing it in the dirt.
 Hildegarde was probably with him.
 Snooping in our trash.
 She probably stuck her nose on our windows trying to catch a glimpse of how good other people live.
 She’s a dumbass for fucking him.
 She’s no good; and he’s a fucking thief.”

 “…ah Telluric, my boy” said Parson, “come along and lets get you all ready to get yourself married now.
-Parson Klingschtall got Telluric just passed the whipping post when the old man came down as a pyroclast from a burning pit with rope and black hood in hand, pulled from beneath his vestments.
+Parson Klingschtall got Telluric just passed the whipping post when the old man came down as a Vesuvian pyroclast from a burning pit of righteousness, with rope and black hood in hand, pulled from beneath his vestments in the fashion of the darkest inquisition.
 Parson had Telluric bound and scared like a mischievous child about to be beaten right.”

 Mistletoe curled over with that feeling like she gets during a thunder storm when the loud crack of thunder rattles the windows.
 Every story Barnard told had a beating scene.
 Mistletoe curled up as the Parson burned the rope into Telluric’s skin to get him tied to the post.
 Barnard snuggled up to Mistletoe knowing this was his last chance to tell her his best beating scene, better than Jesus, better than Auschwitz, better than Jim Crow.